bscranton/bscranton.github.io/dnd2025/chargen.md

 Any race in the rulebook is fair game.
 You get whatever the race says you do *except* for stat increases.
 Ignore any changes to stats from your race, positive or negative.
 Instead, add +2 to any one stat and +1 to any other.
 You can't use both modifiers on the same stat.
-No +3.
+No +3 for you.
 You'll be fine.

 ### Pick a background.